taroshima/assistant/README.md

 python my_assistant.py
 ```

-Then say **"chop chop"** to activate the assistant and speak your command.
+Then say **"chop chop"** (or your custom wake word) to activate the assistant and speak your command.

 Say **"shut down"**, **"exit"**, or **"goodbye"** to stop the assistant.